-1 tablespoon sugar
+1 tablespoon cilantro, chopped

 1 teaspoon chili garlic sauce